KISN (Vancouver, Washington): Low-power FM revival

 Following the discontinued operation of the KISN internet stream, Scott Young contacted Ken Seymour of the Western Oregon Radio Club (WORC) to explore opportunities for joining forces to resurrect KISN radio.
 The WORC recently received a Construction Permit issued by the FCC to build a new low-power, non-commercial radio station assigned to Portland on 95.1 FM.
-The WORC, led by President Ron Polluconi and club member Ken Seymour, were planning to move the club's existing radio station, KQSO-LP, from Newberg, Oregon to Portland's Mount Scott.
+The WORC, led by President Ron Polluconi and club member RF engineer Ken Seymour, were planning to move the club's existing radio station, KQSO-LP, from Newberg, Oregon to Portland's Mount Scott.
 On August 26, 2014, the WORC installed the transmit antenna for 95.1 on a tower located in a communications compound on Mt.
 Scott.

 On October 21, 2014, Ken Seymour successfully negotiated use of the KISN call sign from the licensee of the current KISN radio station located near Bozeman, Montana.
 Subsequently, a press release was issued on November 28, 2014, where Ron Polluconi announced that "finally after 38 years the KISN call sign and radio signal will return to Portland via the FM airwaves".
 On May 1, 2015, at 9:51 a.m.
 KISN-LP commenced broadcasting 24 hours a day 56 years later to the day when the original KISN launched in 1959.
-KISN DJ's include Tom Brooks (G. Michael McKay), Dave Spacek, Craig Adams & Steve Lloyd.
+Current KISN-LP DJ's include Tom Brooks (G. Michael McKay), Craig Adams, and Steve Lloyd.